Ratio Christi Statement of Faith

-Ratio Christi accepts those large areas of general agreement on doctrinal teaching considered the historic Christian faith.
-There are also areas that we believe important due to the specialized task of Christian apologetics.
-We allow for freedom of conviction on other doctrinal matters provided that no such interpretation shall become an issue which hinders the effectiveness of our ministry.
-It is not the expectation that every student involved with Ratio Christi adheres to these beliefs as we allow and encourage atheists, skeptics, and those of other faiths to be participating members of Ratio Christi chapters.
-Student leaders must hold to the historic Christian faith as approved by the staff directors.
-Within the clubs areas of doctrinal differences are encouraged to be discussed in order to provide a venue of understanding of the various perspectives within Christianity.
-The main focus will remain on the defense of the foundations of truth and Christianity and the opposition to secularism and naturalism.
-Neither does the fact that a member of a university faculty is a Faculty Advisor to a Ratio Christi chapter necessarily mean that they accept every facet of this belief statement.
-The Faculty Advisor is considered an independent agent.
+Ratio Christi accepts those large areas of agreement on doctrinal teaching considered the historic Christian faith as expressed in numerous creeds(1).
+Additionally, there are areas in this statement of faith that we believe important due to the specialized task of Christian apologetics.
+We also allow for freedom of conviction on other doctrinal matters provided that no such interpretation shall become an issue which hinders the effectiveness of our ministry.
+It is not the expectation that every student or faculty member involved with Ratio Christi adheres to these beliefs and we also allow and encourage atheists, skeptics, and those of other religions to be participating members of Ratio Christi chapters.
+Neither does the fact that a university faculty or staff member is an advisor or assistant to a Ratio Christi chapter necessarily mean that they accept every facet of this belief statement.
+They are considered independent agents.
+Student officers and faculty participants must hold to the historic Christian faith as verified by the staff directors.
+Within the clubs, discussion of doctrinal differences is encouraged in order to provide a venue for understanding various perspectives within Christianity.
+The primary area of focus will remain on the defense of the foundations of truth and Christianity and the opposition to secularism and naturalism.
 We trust that Ratio Christi will be a place of vigorous academic and theological investigation while remaining committed to the promotion and defense of truth and Christianity in the university.

-We believe the sixty-six books of the Old and New Testament Scripture alone to be inspired in all its very words(1) by God and inerrant(2) in the text of the original manuscripts, and that they alone are of supreme and final authority in faith and life.
+We believe the sixty-six books of the Old and New Testament Scripture alone to be inspired in all its very words(2) by God and inerrant(3) in the text of the original manuscripts, and that they alone are of supreme and final authority in faith and life.

 We believe in one God who is Creator of heaven and earth, who is infinite Spirit, light, love, and truth; eternal, almighty, infallible in all things, including His omniscience and knowledge of all future events; that He is unchangeable, all wise, just, and holy; and that the triune God eternally exists in one essence and three Persons: Father, Son, and Holy Spirit.
-God intervenes in the universe and miracles, including predictive prophecy, are possible.
+God intervenes in the universe, and miracles (including predictive prophecy) are possiblec.

 We believe in Jesus Christ, the Second Person of the Trinity, the Eternal Word manifested in the flesh.
 We believe that He was conceived by the Holy Spirit, born of the virgin Mary, lived a sinless life, and that He is fully God and fully man, having two distinct natures co-joined in one Person.